 Computerized Adaptive Testing (CAT)

 The NCLEX uses CAT to administer the exam.
-CAT is a method for administering exams that merges computer technology with modern measurement theory to increase the efficiency of the exam process.
+CAT is a method that merges computer technology with modern measurement theory to increase the efficiency of the exam process.

 CAT is used for the NCLEX because it: